miwashi-edu/edu-components-grading/README.md

 ## 👣 set up Component + Story + Styles

 > This tutorial will scaffold a Styled Component together with Story, and style it.
-The purpose is to learn to always add module css, and CSS-inJS to evry component.
+The purpose is to learn to always add module css, and CSS-inJS to every component.
 > To achieve the grade of yellow belt you need to complete this task in 4 minutes using only [`bash`](https://www.gnu.org/s/bash/manual/bash.html) and [`vim`](https://www.vim.org).
 > No copy paste i allowed!
 > Grading must be performed before a `black belt`.